-Using the Focus Keyphrase to Analyze Your Content
+Using the Focus Keyword to Analyze Your Content

 All in One SEO provides a way to help you focus your writing on the topics you want to rank for.